Discover What Happens After You Publish (And Why Books Don’t Sell) and take control of your book’s next chapter.

 But then… nothing happens.

-No consistent sales.
+No traction, visibility, or consistent sales.

 This is the reality of What Happens After You Publish, and it’s where most authors encounter their biggest challenge.